Simo-N-Maduna/Mito-Phylogenomics/README.md

 # Mitochondrial phylogenomics (mitophylogenomics)
 <div align="justify">

 This is a curated repository of mitophylogenomics studies that I am involved in through collaborative initiatives.
 These studies encompass a range of taxa, including insects, seabirds, and elasmobranchs (sharks and rays).
-Here, you will find the data and code, if relavent.
+Here, you will find the data and code, if relevant.

 </div>